robgrace/NPTheme-Scripture/README.md

 [#]Book chap#:verse#[-range#]

 Examples:

-**1Pe 1:20-21**
+> **1Pe 1:20-21**

-**Romans 2:7**
+> **Romans 2:7**

 ("Book" is case-independent, and is ANY alpha string).
 Verse # and range are optional.

 NOTE: In its standard form, chapter-only references will not be parsed, as it leads to too many false hits on other note text.
-However, a solution is provided in the Alternate form described below.
+However, a solution is provided in the "Alternate" link form described below.

 # Links!
 Serendipitously, there is a linking feature in the theming mechanism, using simple Javascript/JSON regular expressions.